coneda/kor/README.md

 * Vagrant dev environment
 * good unit and integration test coverage
 * a growing javascript widget library allowing easy integration into other apps
+* support for using Erlangen CRM and similar standards as basis for your ontology (including a convenient OWL import tool)

 ## Documentation